econexpert/dataforpython/README.md

 usage example command line: **python3 kucoinutccsv.py BTC-USDT ETH-USDT**
 add as many pairs as needed or change interval inside the script

 If running on public notebook, place either one of these lines in top of script:
+in Kaggle:
 sys.argv = ("anything","BTC-USDT","ETH-USDT")
+in Datalore:
 %%python3 kucoinutccsv.py BTC-USDT ETH-USDT

 file name: ftx01utc-csv.py
 note: uses FTX exchange API  (discontinued)